im-khaled/im-khaled/README.md

 I'm passionate about Building useful Internet products and fulfilling my love and passion for coding by building useful Internet products, Web apps, and Websites.

-In my free time, I enjoy playing Football with my friends, Exercising regularly, and eating very healthy homemade food.
+In my free time, I enjoy playing Football with my friends, Exercising regularly, and love to eat homemade food.
 I am a simple man living a simple and happy life.

-Experience with HTML5, CSS3, Javascript, React JS, Next JS, Node.js, Tailwind, and Bootstrap.
+Experience with HTML5, CSS3, Javascript, React JS, Next JS, Node.js, Express.js, Tailwind, Bootstrap and Typescript.
 Feel free to connect or message me if you want to collaborate on any projects.
 I would be delighted to connect and hear from you.

-Tech Highlights: ☑ Java Script ☑ React JS ☑ Next Js  ☑ Node.js ☑ HTML5 ☑ CSS3 ☑ Tailwind ☑ Bootstrap ☑ SEO ☑ Digital Marketing ☑ Design Thinking
+Tech Highlights: ☑ Java Script ☑ React JS ☑ Next Js  ☑ Node.js ☑ Express.js ☑ HTML5 ☑ CSS3 ☑ Tailwind ☑ Bootstrap ☑ SEO ☑ Digital Marketing

 For Instant Inquiry: ☑ Email: khaledmahmud.de@gmail.com ☑